HL7/fhir-mCODE-ig/input/pagecontent/conformance-profiles.md

 | MS element, [Sliced array](https://www.hl7.org/fhir/profiling.html#slicing) type | No MS expectation on sliced array elements unless specifically <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" >S</span>-flagged | same |
 | Non-MS [Required Element](#required-elements) | MS | not MS [^1] |
 | Forbidden element (maximum cardinality = 0) [^2] | Not MS | Not MS |
+{: .grid }

-[^1]: An example is a client that does not process a required element even though it is populated by the server.
+[^1]: An example is a Receiver that does not meaningfully process a required element even though it was populated by the Sender.

 [^2]: When inheriting from another profile, it is possible to set the upper cardinality to zero on an element that was MS in the parent profile.
 For example, you could inherit from US Core Patient, but forbid the patient’s name for privacy reasons.
 In this case, neither Sender nor Receiver are expected to populate or support the element – in fact, it would be an error if the element were present.